anilabhadatta/educative.io_scraper/README.md

       --install: Creates a virtual environment and installs the required dependencies.
       --run: Activates the environment and starts the scraper.
 [Default = True]
       --create: Creates a shortcut executable file linked to the scraper directory.

-      Note: If you have updated to v3.4.0+, run with --install arg again (clean install) and delete old UserDataDir, If you have updated to v3.1.0+, Redownload Chrome Binary and Chrome driver.

-            If the git repository is moved to a different location after creating the executable then recreate it again to set the current repository path.
+            If the git repository is moved to a different location after creating the executable then recreate it again to set the new repository path.
       ```